-Fund Characteris stics Class X NZD 7,500 Borrowing/ Financial Derivative Instruments The Fund does not intend to use borrowing.
+Fund Characteris stics Class X NZ ZD 7,500 Borrowing/ Financial Derivative Instruments The Fund does not intend to use borrowing.
 Investment techniques and financial derivative instruments as described in the section of the Prospectus entitled "Types and Descriptions of FDI" may be used for efficient portfolio management and/or investment purposes within the limits set forth in Schedule II of the Prospectus.
-Securities Financing Transactions and Total Return Swaps For further details on the Securities Financing Transactions and total return swaps which the Fund may enter into please refer to the section of the Prospectus entitled "Securities Financing Transactions and Total Return Swaps".
-The following table sets out (i) the generally expected range and (ii) the maximum percentage of Net Asset Value that the Fund can invest in total return swaps and Securities Financing Transactions subject to the investment restrictions laid down by the Central Bank as set out in Schedule III of the Prospectus, and also any investment restrictions as set out in the investment objective and policies section within the relevant schedule.
-Expected Range of Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value) Waximum Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value) 10% Determination of Net Asset Value Please refer to the section of the Prospectus entitled "Determination of Net Asset Value" for information on the valuation of the Fund.
-Miscellaneous As at 31 December 2023, the Investment Manager (or its affiliates) held 1,247,994 shares in the Fund.
+Securities Financing Transactions and Total Return Swaps the Fund may enter into please r Financing Transactions and Total The following table sets out (i) th percentage of Net Asset Value tha Financing Transactions subject to as set out in Schedule III of the Pro e generally expected range and (ii) the maximum at the Fund can invest in total return swaps and Securities the investment restrictions laid down by the Central Bank aspectus, and also any investment restrictions as set out in cies section within the relevant schedule.
+Maximum Investment in total return swaps and Securities Financing Transactions Determination of Net Asset Value Please refer to the section of the I for information on the valuation of Prospectus entitled "Determination of Net Asset Value" of the Fund.
+Miscellaneous SFDR As at 31 December 2023, the Investment Manager (or its affiliates) held 1,247,994 shares in the Fund.
 Any variation in such interest shall be disclosed in the financial statements of the Company on at least a six monthly basis.
-SFDR Designation Article 9 Fund Website www.nuveen.com/ucits that the investee companies follow good governance practices.
+Article 9 Fund Designation ATUCIO 7 FUIIU Website www.nuveen.com/ucits governance good